The role of the SFIC: Strategic development and political coordination

 SFIC is shaping the international dimension of the ERA by engaging in coordination processes with the Commission to further develop ERA structures.
 SFIC makes recommendations to the Council and the Commission.
 SFIC offers the Council and the Commission recommendations such as in relation to the tools used within EU research funding, on designing the work programmes of Horizon2020, and linking the activities of other ERA groups or EU-funded projects with SFIC initiatives.
 This also includes recommendations on indicators to measure the success of international STI collaboration.

-Since October 2016, Rozenn Saunier (France) has been the Chairwoman of SFIC.
-She is the Deputy Director of the European and International Cooperation Department of the French Ministry of Education, Higher Education and Research.
 The Chair is elected every three years by the SFIC members.
-So far, Germany (MinDir Volker Rieke, Federal Ministry of Education and Research, 2009-11), Finland (Dr. Riita Mustonen, Academy of Finland, 2011-13) and most recently Sweden (Dan Andrée, VINNOVA office in Brussels, 2013-16 ) chaired the panel.
-The Deputy Chair is from a diffferent member state and elected for a divergent time period.
+So far, Germany (MinDir Volker Rieke, Federal Ministry of Education and Research, 2009-11), Finland (Dr. Riita Mustonen, Academy of Finland, 2011-13), Sweden (Dan Andrée, VINNOVA office in Brussels, 2013-16 ) and most recently France (Dr. Rozenn Saunier Ministry for Education, Science and Research, 2016-19) chaired the panel.
+The Deputy Chair is from a different member state and elected for a divergent time period.
 Since March 2017, Tiina Vihma-Purovaara from the Finnish Ministry of Education, Science and Culture has been Deputy Chair.

 Financial, structural and staff resources of SFIC come from national and EU sources.
 All members act on the basis of a so-called 'variable geometry', i.e. they do not have to unanimously support every initiative, but only those that are also relevant to their national goals and policy priorities.
 In addition, SFIC's core task is to bundle existing initiatives, projects and funds in a meaningful way so that no additional funds are needed.